neroist/sitelen-pona-ucsur-guide/README.md

 Other features of the script are explained in [this README file](./ahk-scripts/README.md).

+For Keyman, jan Lepeka has made keyboards for various toki pona input methods.
+For install instructions, refer to the [#Keyman](#Keyman) section.

 ### macOS

 jan Tepo (`@tbodt`) has made an [input plugin for macOS](./sitelen-pona.inputplugin?raw=1) with modifications by jan Semu (`@jmiibo`) to support UCSUR (download with <kbd>Ctrl</kbd>+<kbd>S</kbd>).
 Download it, then install it by double clicking.
 Then enable it in `System Preferences` -> `Keyboard` -> `Input Sources`.
 You'll find it listed under "Chinese, Simplified".

+jan Lepeka has made keyboards for various toki pona input methods.
+For install instructions, refer to the [#Keyman](#Keyman) section.

 ### Linux